k13n/swhdiff/README.md

 - REVISION_PATH denotes the path to the file that contains all revisions and their timestamps in the format "<SWH-PID> <timestamp>".
 This data can be computed with query Q1 from below or downloaded directly as shown above.
+- OUTPUT_PATH denotes the file to which the dataset is written

 ## Queries